-For instance, in the example above, the largest department is Customer Service, with 699 people out of a total 2,131.
+For instance, in the example above, the largest department is Customer Service, with 699 people out of a total of 2,131.
 Overall engagement at the company is 75%, and the largest negative difference can be found in the Finance department, whose score is 10 points less.
-In fact, this example shows us that there might be something going on with the finance department, since their scores are lower across the board.
+This example shows us that there might be something going on with the finance department since their scores are lower across the board.

 The ability to see how different groups are doing at a glance is what makes the heatmap so powerful.
-Brian Christman, previously Senior Vice President, People & Workplace at Etsy says that his favorite tool within Culture Amp is the heatmap report.
-He explains, “I find them to be a quick and easy way to scan the organization and understand where our hot spots or problem areas are.”
+Brian Christman, previously Senior Vice President of People & Workplace at Etsy, says that his favorite tool within Culture Amp is the heatmap report.
+He explains, “I find them a quick and easy way to scan the organization and understand where our hot spots or problem areas are.”

 How Box had an ‘aha moment’ after using the heatmap

 This is exactly how Megan Dalessio, Diversity and Inclusion Lead at Box, views the heatmap.
 She used it to provide an enlightening visual to review inclusion survey results with senior leaders as well as frontline managers.
 Dalessio showed one manager the heatmap of his office filtered by gender.
 It showed green (positive experience) for men and red (negative experience) for women.
 Dalessio says, “You could see he was having an ‘aha moment.’
 We were doing a better job of hiring women for that office, but we weren’t creating an inclusive environment for them.
 For him, to have data on how his employees feel was powerful.”